Coming July 2021

 New York City, 1954.

 Two women are found murdered.
-One is Lorraine Quinn, Cantor Gold’s favorite one-night-stand.
-The other, is prominent New York socialite Eve Garraway, a regular client of Cantor’s stolen art trade.
+One is Lorraine Quinn, Cantor Gold’s most recent one-night-stand.
+The other is political power broker and aspiring New York socialite Eve Garraway, a regular client of Cantor’s stolen art trade.

 Police nemesis, Lieutenant Norm Huber, wants to pin the murders on Cantor, send her to prison, and put her in the electric chair.
 He’ll get evidence on her any way he can.
 Into this cauldron of danger and death come two other women, each with ties to Cantor’s past.
 One hates her until passion intervenes; the other harbors darkly hidden feelings.

 Set during the earliest stirrings of the Homosexual Rights Movement, Cantor begins to question her own tenuous identity, and the trade-offs she must make to get what she wants.